The Water 2.0 Project

 Our Customers Have Choices

 The Water Utility understands some customers may prefer to continue receiving manual water meter reads.
-An opt-out program, similar to the one Electric Utility customers currently have available, will be made available at an additional charge to support manual meter reading.
+An opt-out program, similar to the one Electric Utility customers currently have available, is available at an additional charge to support manual meter reading.

 The opt-out program requires a one-time charge of $31.29 as well as a monthly fee of $31.44 for a technician to manually read the water meter.
 These charges are outlined in the Customer Bill of Rights, which has been updated recently to include the same protections for Water customers as have been in place over the past decade for Electric customers.

 Opt out of the Water 2.0 project to continue receiving manual water meter readings.Click Here to Apply